Skip to main content

 • SHOULD implement widely used industry vocabularies such as schema.org as a first choice for UNTP extensions requiring terms not in the UN vocabulary.

-DID methods
+DID Methods

-The W3C DID Core specification allows for a broad range of DID methods, many of which are registered in the W3C DID Extensions - DID Methods registry.
-However, not all methods offer equivalent levels of verifiability, governance assurance, or operational fit for the UNTP's trust model.
-It is reasonable to expect that this proliferation of DID methods will consolidate to a much smaller number of methods, each designed to meet specific business needs.
+The W3C DID Core specification allows for a broad range of DID methods, many of which are registered in the W3C DID Extensions registry.
+Not all methods offer equivalent levels of verifiability, governance assurance, or operational fit for UNTP's trust model.
+Some methods rely solely on DNS and HTTPS infrastructure; others incorporate explicit proofs, registries, or governance contracts to strengthen control verification.
+The choice of DID method directly impacts the integrity of identity resolution and the downstream reliability of linked credentials.
+The UNTP working group expects that the proliferation of DID methods will consolidate over time to a much smaller number of methods, each designed to meet specific business needs.

 Acknowledged DID methods